jatang994/212-spring-2020/pa-03/readme.md

         // b: an initial board configuration
         // the board is just a vector that contains a sequence of numbers in row-major order (including the zero element)
-        // m: an initial number of moves
+        // m: a number of moves
         // type: distance to be used 'm' for manhattan and 'b' for hamming Board(const std::vector<int> &b, unsigned int m, char type);
         // destructor